StuartRiffle/ragtag-tiger/README.md

 pip install -r requirements.txt
 ```

-## Basic usage
+## Usage
 The simplest way to perform a RAG query would be a command like this:
 ```
 python ragtag.py --source my/docs --query "But, why?"
 ```

 **But don't do that.** It will index your documents from scratch on every query, which is slow.
-It's better to ingest all your files one time, and save the resulting index:
+It's better to ingest all your files just once, and save the resulting index:
 ```
 python ragtag.py --source my/docs --index-store my/index
 ```